 Mudhook members, Peter Hale, Mike Jeanneau, Alan Eaton and Dave Hallowell mix traditional chanteys with instrumentals and contemporary songs of the sea.
 They play two bouzoukis, three fiddles, four guitars and the occasional Bodhran, all while singing up a mighty storm.
 This is their eleventh group appearance at the PMFF, although individual members have contributed to the festival many times over the years.

-The Portermen a nine-member group formed in 2015, are based in Newburyport, MA In addition to performing publicly at festivals and events, they host a popular monthly open sing at The Port Tavern in Newburyport, MA, where their love of maritime music, humor, and rafter-raising energy gets everyone singing.
+The Portermen are a nine-member group formed in 2015, are based in Newburyport, MA – They love porter and are from Newburyport – the name seemed apt.
+In addition to performing publicly at festivals and events, they host a popular monthly open sing in Newburyport, MA, where their love of maritime music, humor, and rafter-raising energy gets everyone singing.

 A.J.
 Wright (they, them) born to a family of folk musicians and with a degree in classical cello exudes competence and gives the band a musical momentum that makes you think they could play anything.
 Kate McCann (she, her), classically trained soprano and banjo player, provides rich and complex high notes that are rare in a touring band and a pleasure to hear.
 Yves Corbiere (she, her) sews the trio together with charming balladry and vibrant bow strokes on the fiddle.